AliceO2Group/AliceO2Group.github.io/quickstart/build.markdown

 export WORK_DIR=/opt/alisw
 export ALIBUILD_ARCH_PREFIX=el7
 # FIXME: this will need to change according to the release.
-export O2FULLVERSION="v21.01-7"
+export O2FULLVERSION="v21.05-1"
-# FIXME: this is only needed because of an issue in RPM creation
+# Fixed upstream.
+This is only needed because ms_gsl was not bumped.
 export MS_GSL_ROOT=/opt/alisw/el7/ms_gsl/2.1.0-2/
 ```